 Each language provides rules of precedence and associativity that determine for each expression which operands bind to which operators.
 These rules are also known as grouping or binding.

-Experience and experimental evidence show that developers can have incorrect beliefs about the relative precedence of many binary operators.
-See, Developer beliefs about binary operator precedence.
+Experience and experimental evidence show that developers can have incorrect beliefs about the relative precedence of many binary operators, as documented by D. Jones [23].

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 204 and 213
+JSF AV Rules [24]: 204 and 213